gavintreseder/pof/README_Old.md

 - Python: The interpreter using to execute \*.py files and debug the project
 - Jupyter: An extension that supports interactive notebooks
-- GitLens (optional): Used to manage the repository
+- GitLens (optional): Used to manage the

 VSCode may detect things about your setup during installation (E.g. install data science tools, linting) via blue boxes in the bottom right corner.
-The exact content of these messages varies, but it is suggested you accept the VSCode recommendation.
+The exact content of these messages varies, but it is suggested you accept the VSCode recommendation

-After clicking install for Python, Vscode may prompt you to select an interpreter.
-This should automatically appear in the bottom right hand corner so follow the given instructions.
-When the Python options appear as a drop down from the Terminal bar, select the correct version of Python that was downloaded (3.9.0 64-bit)

-*To set this up manually, click on the blue status bar in the bottom left-hand corner (the interpreter words will be yellow).
-This will take you up to the terminal, select Python 3.9.0 64-bit.
+### Powershell issues

-Essential Energy Laptop option: The default installation at EE does not add python variables to the PATH so you will need to change your default terminal.
+If the default installation of python does not add to the PATH so will need to change your default terminal

 ctrl + shift + p

-Terminal: Select Default Shell
+> Terminal: Select Default Shell
-Command Prompt
+> Command Prompt

+Launch a new terminal through the ribbon or via the shortcut (ctrl + shift + `)

 **_Validation_**: The dropdown box on the top edge of the terminal ends with "cmd"